ReactBricks/react-inline-edit-async/README.md

 ## Details of each prop

-RIEC props may be split in 3 categories:
+RIEC props may be split into 3 categories:

 - **Main props** (such as the validation function)
 - **CSS classes props** (such as the CSS class to apply while loading)